USS Van Valkenburgh: 1950–1954

 On 31 August 1950, some two months after North Korea invaded South Korea, the Navy ordered Van Valkenburghs activation in light of the recently erupting Far Eastern crisis.
 Accordingly, Van Valkenburgh was recommissioned at Charleston on 8 March 1951.
-She trained off the Virginia Capes and up the coast to Nova Scotian waters, as well as into the Caribbean, from Guantanamo Bay to Culebra, Puerto Rico.
+She trained off the Virginia Capes and north along the coast to Nova Scotian waters, as well as into the Caribbean, from Guantanamo Bay to Culebra, Puerto Rico.

-Van Valkenburgh subsequently departed Norfolk on 2 May; transited the Panama Canal between 20 and 22 May; and reached Yokosuka, Japan, on 17 June, via San Diego, Pearl Harbor, and Midway.
+Van Valkenburgh subsequently departed Norfolk on 2 May, transited the Panama Canal between 20 and 22 May, and reached Yokosuka, Japan, on 17 June, via San Diego, Pearl Harbor, and Midway.

-Leaving Yokosuka in her wake on 22 June, Van Valkenburgh spent the next 36 days at sea with Task Force 77 (TF 77), screening the fast carriers as they launched air strikes against Communist forces ashore.
-Putting into Sasebo at the end of July, the destroyer spent a brief period in-port before she got underway on 1 August for the "bomb line."
+Leaving Yokosuka in her wake on 22 June, Van Valkenburgh spent the next 36 days at sea with Task Force 77, screening the fast carriers as they launched air strikes against Communist forces ashore.
+Putting into Sasebo at the end of July, the destroyer spent a brief period in port before she got underway on 1 August for the "bomb line".

-Van Valkenburgh relieved as Task Element 95.28 (TE 95.28) shortly after noon on 3 August.
-Operating under the control of Commander, Task Group 95.2 (TG 95.2) Commander, East Coast Blockading and Patrol Group, the destroyer commenced a period of operations in support of the I Corps, Republic of Korea (ROK) Army.
+Van Valkenburgh relieved as Task Element 95.28 shortly after noon on 3 August.
+Operating under the control of Commander, Task Group 95.2 Commander, East Coast Blockading and Patrol Group, the destroyer commenced a period of operations in support of the I Corps, Republic of Korea (ROK) Army.
 No sooner had she actually commenced those activities, than she received a call for indirect fire.
-She expended 20 rounds of 5-inch shells against enemy positions before conducting night inshore patrol from Kojo, south to the "bomb line."
+She expended 20 rounds of 5-inch shells against enemy positions before conducting night inshore patrol from Kojo, south to the bomb line.

 Over the ensuing days, Van Valkenburgh expended over 2,400 rounds of ammunition against a variety of targets—ranging from houses to bunkers, artillery positions to sampans, trenches to tents and supply dumps, frequently using air spotters.
 She conducted her patrol operations in company with ROK YMS-5H.
 On one occasion—9 August 1952—Van Valkenburgh dueled with a communist shore battery.
 Taking 10 rounds of 76-millimeter projectiles from Suwan Dan, the destroyer returned immediate counterbattery and slow destructive fire, using airspot, expending 51 rounds of 5-inch projectiles.